Johann Karl Rodbertus: Biography

-Rodbertus was also known as "Rodbertus-Jagetzow" from the name of the estate of Jagetzow, in Pomerania, which he bought in 1835.
+Rodbertus was also known as Rodbertus-Jagetzow from the name of the estate of Jagetzow, in Pomerania, which he bought in 1835.
 Rodbertus was the son of a professor of law, and himself studied law at Göttingen and Berlin.
 From these studies he went on to Heidelberg, where he took up philosophy.
 He travelled extensively in the Netherlands, France, and Switzerland before returning to settle down on his newly purchased estate (Jagetzow).

-He served from 1827 to 1832 in the Prussian justiciary.
+Rodbertus served from 1827 to 1832 in the Prussian justiciary.
 By 1837, he had formulated his social platform, and in that year published Die Forderungen der arbeitenden Klassen.
 Elected to the National Assembly in 1848, he was Minister of Education in the Auerswald-Hansemann ministry for a fortnight, and in 1849 was a leader of the centre-left.
 After the defeat of the 1848 Revolution, Rodbertus did not participate in politics and the last twenty years of his life were spent in retirement.

 Theories

 Socialism, as defined by Rodbertus, was to be a gradual evolution, hence his acquiescence in a monarchy, and his break with the Democrats as a political party.
 He regarded the social question as a purely economic one.
-His principal doctrines are these: The workman's share of the nation's industrial income tends constantly to decline; land rent and interest are the result of the exploitation of the working classes; the present shares in the distribution of wealth (rent, profits, interest, and wages) are not entirely the result of permanent, universal economic forces, but the result of historical evolution and the prevailing legal system; financial and commercial crises are due to a non-adjustment of production and consumption; the laborer's purchasing power is small and the capitalist and landlord classes, instead of increasing their consumption of luxuries, invest their savings in new factories, and in otherwise increasing the means of production, with the inevitable result that commodities of common consumption are produced in excess.
+His principal doctrines are these: the workman's share of the nation's industrial income tends constantly to decline; land rent and interest are the result of the exploitation of the working classes; the present shares in the distribution of wealth (rent, profits, interest, and wages) are not entirely the result of permanent, universal economic forces, but the result of historical evolution and the prevailing legal system; financial and commercial crises are due to a non-adjustment of production and consumption; the laborer's purchasing power is small and the capitalist and landlord classes, instead of increasing their consumption of luxuries, invest their savings in new factories, and in otherwise increasing the means of production, with the inevitable result that commodities of common consumption are produced in excess.

-Rodbertus stated the Labor Theory of Value as three connected propositions.
+Rodbertus stated the labor theory of value as three connected propositions.
 First, only those goods that result from labor may be thought to be economic goods; other goods, like sunlight, which do not result from labor are natural goods and consequently have nothing to do with economics.
 Second, an economic good is solely the product of the labor; any other view of it is to be left to physicists.
 No part of the value of grain, for example, is to be attributed to sunshine or soil.
 Third, economic goods are products of the labor that went into their composition and the labor that created the instruments that enabled that production.
 The value of grain, for example, is not to be found merely in the ploughman but also in the work of those who manufactured the plough.